CS5008Fall2025/homework-speed-comparison-skakked/Report.md

 1. The tests were inherently biased towards the BST to perform better due the setup of the experiment.
 Explain why this is the case.  (hint: think about the randomization of the data, and the worst case scenario for BST).

    The tests are biased toward BST because the movie data is randomized during insertion.
 Random insertion order keeps a BST relatively balanced, maintaining $O(log n)$ performance.
 If movies were inserted in alphabetical order (sorted), the BST would degenerate into a linked list with $O(n)$ operations, performing terribly.
-The random data order prevents this worst-case scenario.
+The random data order prevents this worst-case scenario.[3]

 2. What would generate the worst case scenery for a BST?

    The worst case for BST occurs when data is inserted in sorted order (ascending or descending).
 For example, inserting movies alphabetically A, B, C, D creates a tree where every node has only a right child, forming a linear chain with height = n.
 All operations then become $O(n)$ instead of $O(log n)$.
+[2,3

 3. Researching beyond the module, how would one fix a BST so the worst case scenario matches (or at least i closer to) the average case.[^1^]

    Self-balancing tree structures solve this problem.
 AVL trees maintain strict balance through rotations after each insertion/deletion, keeping height difference between subtrees at most 1.
 Red-Black trees use color properties and rotations to maintain approximate balance with less strict requirements.
-Both guarantee $O(log n)$ height even with sorted insertions, making worst-case performance match average-case at the cost of more complex insertion/deletion logic.
+Both guarantee $O(log n)$ height even with sorted insertions, making worst-case performance match average-case at the cost of more complex insertion/deletion logic.[4-6]

 ## Scenario